The Optometrist’s Guide to Investing 101

 5 Steps To Assess a Mutual or Index Fund:

-(1) Find all the funds that are similar to your asset allocation:
+(1) Identify funds matching your asset allocation:

 I know we have been using Vanguard as our prime example, but many other big brokerage firms like Fidelity will have similar funds with similar names.
 It is quite common for all 401K plans to have mutual funds like a total stock market index fund, so you need to find something similar.